 Speaking of happy hour, host a virtual one with your team!
 Allow the last 2 hours every other Thursday be a virtual hang out with your team.
 Everyone can sip on a drink of their choice while chatting about things that are non-work related.
 Your team members will get to know each other a little better and their morale will be boosted!

-Send one of these fun mocktail drink recipes with your happy hour invite!
+Send one of these fun mocktail drink recipes with your happy hour invite or try our Virtual Happy Hour Kit!

 Snail Mail Never Fails